info201a-au2022/Global-Hunger-AF/docs/p01-proposal.md

 *Global Hunger, Global Hunger Index, World Health Organization, nourishment, physical health and well-being, child mortality.*

 ## Introduction
+As the cost of living surges across American states and questions about food prices rise, more people discover the feeling of food insecurity.
+Hunger is a term that owns different meanings to different people based on their relationship to food insecurity and socio-economic aspects, but as defined by the Oxford dictionary or Holben (pp. 1) hunger is defined as a condition that is ***painful*** emanating from lack of food.
+According to recent statistics by the Food and Agriculture Organization (FAO), there are about *925,000,000* people in the world who are considered hungry, suffering in pain.
+Hunger is a serious condition and with the context in mind, this research will focus on the problem of world hunger, statistics, and its impacts.

 ## Problem Domain